talestonini/talestonini.com-v0.5/src/main/resources/pages/posts/DbLayerRefactor.md

 overflow).
 And so I learned that ember clients are fine for NodeJS, but not for the browser.

 Ok, I still needed a suitable http4s backend for my refactor.
 At the corner of http4s documentation page there are some *related projects*.
-One of them - [http4s-dom](https://http4s.github.io/http4s-dom/) - looked very promissing...
+One of them - [http4s-dom](https://http4s.github.io/http4s-dom/) - looked very promising...

 <div class="aside">
   <img src="/img/http4s-dom.png" />
-  <figcaption>Fig.1 - http4s-dom documentation snipet</figcaption>
+  <figcaption>Fig.1 - http4s-dom documentation snippet</figcaption>
 </div>

 ...until I read the dreadind words "backed by fetch"...
 No, *fetch* again!
 What if I ran into the CORS issue once more?